alexgo-io/alexlab-doc/docs/product-features/self-service-listing.md

 - Search for the transaction on the [ALEX Explorer](https://app.alexlab.co/explorer).
 - Check your address activity on the wallet.

+{% hint style="warning" %}
+Please ensure all token details and liquidity values are accurate before confirming the transaction.
+These parameters are immutable once recorded on-chain.
+{% endhint %}

 </details>

 ### Step 2: Choose LP Lock and Burn Settings